US tariff rate cut: Swiss press are upbeat but warn of high cost

 The French-language Le Temps welcomed the fact that the agreement now enables Swiss companies to compete on equal footing with their European neighbours.
 It also shows that Switzerland has been able to react thanks to the “rapid and effective mobilisation” of business leaders.
 But the deal is far from perfect and will not erase “the humiliation of August”, when Washington imposed a 39% tariff on Switzerland, it added.

-It is “a Pyrrhic victory”, notes La Liberté.
+It’s “a Pyrrhic victory”, notes La Liberté.
 “From the outset, the Swiss government has been humiliated by the occupant of the White House.
 Confident of his strength, he took the Federal Council for a ride, which nevertheless had no option but to return to the negotiating table, suffering torment and ridicule,” it noted.

 Consequently, Switzerland has had to “kowtow to the foreign judge” Trump, who is forcing it to invest $200 billion in the US between now and 2028.
-This will involve transferring jobs across the Atlantic and accepting imports of controversial agricultural products, such as hormone-treated beef or chlorinated chickens, whose production is banned in Switzerland, warns the Fribourg paper.
+This will involve transferring jobs across the Atlantic and accepting imports of controversial agricultural products like hormone-treated beef or chlorinated chickens, whose production is banned in Switzerland, warns the Fribourg paper.

 More